Top HR Metrics to Prioritize This Year

 • Inclusion survey scores: Captures employees’ sense of belonging, respect, and psychological safety at work.

-Workforce Productivity and Operational Efficiency Metrics
+5. Workforce Productivity Metrics

 AI, automation, and digital tools are transforming the way people work.
 To understand their impact on productivity and efficiency, HR should monitor: